-The following diagram shows the Cloud Run resource model:
+The following diagram shows the Cloud Run resource model for services:

-The diagram shows a GCP project containing two Cloud Run
+The diagram shows a Google Cloud project containing three Cloud Run

-Service B, each of which has several revisions.
+Service C, each of which has several revisions.

 In the diagram,